MileHacker Logo

 Snapshot of Lindos

 Lindos is a destination that captures the essence of the Greek islands in a single, captivating frame.
 This overview shares a quick look at what makes Lindos special and what to expect during a visit.
-The village is on the eastern coast of Rhodes, approximately 50 kilometers (31 miles) south of Rhodes Town.
+The village is on the eastern shoreline of Rhodes, approximately 50 kilometers (31 miles) south of Rhodes Town.

 Village Charm